Wisconsin Avenue Line: Changes

+In 2019, as a part of WMATA's Blue/Orange/Silver Line Corridor Capacity & Reliability Study (BOS Study), the transit agency suggested, as one of six potential options, realigning Metrorail's Blue Line along Wisconsin Avenue, terminating at Friendship Heights or Bethesda station, after crossing over the Potomac River from Georgetown from Rosslyn.
+The proposal was ultimately not included among WMATA's list of four finalists in 2023.

 During the COVID-19 pandemic, routes 31 and 33 operated on their Saturday supplemental schedule during the weekdays beginning on March 16, 2020.
 On March 18, 2020, the line was further reduced to operate on its Sunday schedule.
 Weekend service was later suspended on March 21, 2020 being replaced by Routes 30N and 30S.
 On August 23, 2020, routes 31 and 33 restored its regular schedule but Route 31 weekend service was suspended being replaced by Route 33.

 On September 26, 2020, WMATA proposed to eliminate all route 31 weekend service and add route 33 trips due to low federal funding in response to the COVID-19 pandemic.
 Weekday service will not change.

 On September 5, 2021, the line was increased to operate every 12 minutes daily.
+However, all 31 weekend service were discontinued and replaced by increased 33 service.

+Due to rising cases of the COVID-19 Omicron variant, Route 33 was reduced to its Saturday service on weekdays and all Route 31 service was suspended.
+Full weekday service resumed on February 7, 2022.

-On May 29, 2022, all late night route 33 service was extended to terminate at L'Enfant Plaza station via 7th Street.
+On May 29, 2022, all late-night route 33 service was extended to terminate at L'Enfant Plaza station via 7th Street.

+On December 15, 2024, Route 31 was changed to operate during weekday peak hours only, and Route 33 was rerouted to Washington Union Station via H Street/I Street and Massachusetts Avenue at all times.
+This was in response to DC Circulator being discontinued on January 1, 2025.
+Service to Federal Triangle and L'Enfant Plaza station was eliminated.